Namibia, Chobe & Victoria Falls

 The itinerary takes in Namibia's top spots before heading into Botswana and onto Victoria Falls.

-Partially covered by the Namib Desert, one of the world's driest deserts, Namibia's climate is generally dry and pleasant throughout the year and great to visit in any month.
+Partially covered by the Namib Desert, one of the world's driest deserts, the climate in Namibia is generally dry and pleasant throughout the year and great to visit in any month.

 The ‘rainy’ season is during the summer months, from November to April.
 The weather tends to be hot and humid with dramatic afternoon thunderstorms.